Skip to Content

 Serving Suggestions

-It’s a perfect dip for a crudité platter with raw vegetables like cucumbers, carrots, and bell peppers.
-Incorporate it into a mezze plater with falafels, dolmas, marinated olives, baba ghanoush, feta cheese, piyaz, and air fryer pita chips.
+The creamy yogurt dip is perfect for a crudité platter with raw vegetables like cucumbers, carrots, and bell peppers.
+And you can incorporate it into a mezze platter with falafel, dolmas, marinated olives, baba ghanoush, feta cheese, piyaz, and air fryer pita chips.

-Garnish the flavorful sauce with toasted pine nuts, pomegranate seeds, lemon zest, fresh herbs like dill, mint leaves, and parsley for freshness and color.
+Garnish the flavorful sauce with toasted pine nuts, pomegranate salsa, lemon zest, or fresh herbs like dill, mint, and parsley.

 Frequently Asked Questions